kubecost/finops-agent-chart/charts/finops-agent/README.md

 <!--- app-name: IBM FinOps Agent&trade; IBM FinOps Agent&trade; -->

-# Helm Chart for the IBM FinOps Agent&trade; Core
+# Helm Chart for the IBM FinOps Agent

 This helm chart deploys the IBM FinOps Agent, which supports both Cloudability and Kubecost.